Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script.md

    * “I don’t need to look at the EMR anymore.
 This has everything I need”.
    * “This is amazing, the best I have ever seen”.
 * How is PRM different from the other population health management solutions in the market?
   * PRM is not a factor-driven model.
 This is an important distinction for PRM as compared to metrics/factors developed from large databases.
 The former will assign the same metrics/factors to each patient with the same morbidity and demographic composition.
-However, not all provider institutions and payors have the same level of population management skills or outcomes.
+However, not all provider institutions and payers have the same level of population management skills or outcomes.
 PRM can recognize and accommodate these differences, thus providing important insight into efficient healthcare management.
 * How does PRM protect consumer privacy?
-  * PRM operates under HIPPA, which establishes the requirements for the disclosure of Protected Health Information (PHI).
+  * PRM operates under HIPAA, which establishes the requirements for the disclosure of Protected Health Information (PHI).
 The strict and comprehensive requirements are part of the legislation and are universally recognized throughout the insurance and healthcare industries.
 PRM prides itself on our secure systems and state of the art infrastructure that keeps consumer data confidential.
 * What does potentially avoidable costs mean?
   * The term 'potentially avoidable' costs refers to the acute services related to chronic conditions that have the potential to be avoided via enhanced ambulatory care management.